OfficeDev/outlook-dev-docs/docs/add-ins/addin-tutorial.md

 > [!div class="checklist"]
 > * Create an Outlook add-in project
-> * Create one button that invokes a function and a second button that opens a task pane
+> * Define one button that invokes a function and a second button that opens a task pane
 > * Implement a first-run experience to collect information from the user
 > * Write code that fetches data from an external service
 > * Write code that inserts content into the body of an email message